Zainab-Saad/web-search/README.md

 ## Implementation Details
 - Web Crawler starts with a seed URL
 - A queue is maintained to keep track of which URLs have been crawled and thus prevents requesting the same URLs
+- For each URL, it is checked based on a user-defined function whether the `robots.txt` file in the root directory of the website allows crawling the URL or not.
 - **cURL** - stands for 'Client for URLs', a command line tool for sending or receiving files using URLs over HTTP/s or FTP.
 - **DomDocument** utility is used to parse the HTML document, extract the links
 - Crawler then recursively takes each of these URLs and repeats the same process for each URL till a certain **depth**